Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 ## CSS for the Analog Clock

-Next lets go over the
+Next lets go over the CSS.
+We start by simply settings `box-sizing` to `border-box` to every element,  this makes working with padding and margin a lot easier.

 ## JavaScript for the Analog Clock